 Common Sorrel, A delicate grass called Bent, and Red and White Clover with Plantain

 Essentially, I chose one section not to mow at all until a couple of weeks ago.
 I was pleased with the flowers that appeared in my little ‘meadow,’ as well as the grasses and the plants we commonly call weeds (ragwort and thistles) because they all added to the variety of what was there and provided food for the pollinators.

 Ragwort (above) is toxic to cattle and horses and is considered a noxious weed.
 Known in much of Ireland as Buachalláns (boo-ka-lawns) it is also a superb food source for insects.
 A recent Guardian article spells out the dilemma we face with Ragwort.

 Thing is, even the parts I hadn’t intended as a wildflower haven flourished as well.
 Maybe it’s because I have an eye for what’s growing now (and didn’t before), or maybe it was a particularly good year, but whatever the case, I was living this spring and summer on an acre of wildflowers, a feast for the sense, and a joy to walk upon.

 The flowers I found on my own acre are a testament to what happens when you try not to mow too often or too short.
-Lying in the grass on a warm summer morning you become intensely aware of the activity all around you – bees, bumble bees, hoverflies, butterflies and bugs of all sizes and description are busily flitting from flower to flower, alighting on the Clover, the Cat’s-ear or the Mayweed, investigating the Bindweed and the Bramble flowers, and then buzzing off again.
+Lying in the grass on a warm summer morning you become intensely aware of the activity all around you – bees, bumble bees, hoverflies, butterflies and insects of all sizes and description are busily flitting from flower to flower, alighting on the Clover, the Cat’s-ear or the daisies, investigating the Bindweed and the Bramble flowers, and then buzzing off again.

 Slender St John’s-wort and Bramble (blackberry) flowers